lpetit/import_from_Manon/docs/source/results/average_maps.rst

-A color version using the Jet colormap is available here: :download:`file </data/test.zip>`.
+A color version using the Jet colormap is available here:
+:download:`color version<./additional_data/test.zip>`